1964 St. Louis Cardinals

 History, Comments, Contributions

 After finishing second to the Los Angeles Dodgers in 1963, the Cardinals were considered a favorite to contend for the pennant the following year, but they began the season slowly, sinking as low as eighth place in June.
 Knowing changes needed to be made, General Manager Bing Devine made a trade on June 15th, sending pitchers Ernie Broglio and Bobby Shantz and outfielder Doug Clemens to the Chicago Cubs for outfielder Lou Brock and pitchers Jack Spring and Paul Toth.
-However, two months later, the Cards were still mired in fifth place, nine games behind the Philadelphia Phillies.
+Brock immediately found his hitting stroke, however, two months later, the Cards were still mired in fifth place, nine games behind the Philadelphia Phillies.
 Owner Gussie Busch fired Devine on August 17th, and word circulated that manager Johnny Keane was the next to go.
 However, the Cards went 30-14 from that point on, and, aided by the collapse of the Phillies, went on to win the pennant by one game.

-The speedy Brock excelled with the Cardinals, hitting .348 with 12 homers and 33 steals after joining the club in the deal that would eventually go down as one of the most lopsided in history.
+The speedy Brock excelled with the Cardinals, hitting .348 with 12 homers and 33 steals after joining the club in the deal that would eventually go down as one of the most lopsided trades in history.
 Additionally, the team had four All-Stars: first baseman Bill White, who hit .303 with 21 homers; third baseman Ken Boyer, who clubbed 29 home runs with a league-best 119 RBIs en route to being named the NL MVP; shortstop Dick Groat, who hit .292; and outfielder Curt Flood, who hit .311.
 Additionally, the rotation was anchored by Ray Sadecki, who won 20 games; Bob Gibson, who won 19 and struck out 245 batters; and Curt Simmons, who notched 18 wins.

 The Cardinals met the New York Yankees in the World Series, and the clubs split the first six games.
-The Cards jumped out to a 6-0 lead in the seventh and final game, and despite giving up two homers in the ninth inning, Gibson held on to give the Cardinals a 7-5 win and a world championship.
+The Cards jumped out to a 6-0 lead in the seventh and final game, and despite giving up two homers in the 9th inning, Gibson held on to give the Cardinals a 7-5 win and a world championship.

 1964 Opening Day Lineup